fklosiewicz/CS-211-Computer-Architecture/README.md

         - Program **bst** that manipulates binary search trees.
 It will receive commands from standard input, and print resposes to those             commands to standard output.

-  2. Assignment II (One-shot learning)
+  2. One-shot Learning
         - Program **estimate** that uses a training data set to learn weights for a set of house attributes, and then applies those weights to a set of input data to calculate prices for those houses.
          **Estimate** takes two arguments, which are the paths to files containing the training data and input data.